 - The methodology check XDCB-1 (report_methodology) reports the timing constraints that reference large collections of objects (over 1000).

 - The Report Exception command (report_exceptions) provides coverage and collision information on the timing exceptions that have been defined.

-AMD recommends that you carefully analyze the following reports:
+Xilinx recommends that you carefully analyze the following reports:

 This report provides the list of scoped timing constraints that a top-level timing constraint partially or totally overrides.
 However, it does not report a scoped constraint overriden by another scoped constraints (from the same scope or from a different scope).
 For example, this option can be used to verify that the IP constraints are not overriden by some user's top-level constraints.

 This report provides a logical path coverage for each timing exception.
 The number of objects passed to the timing exception are compared to the number of startpoints and endpoints effectively covered.
 You should review constraints that have significant differences between the number of objects and the number of startpoints/endpoints.